mukhlisbek4535/User-Management-App/README.md

 # Full-Stack User Management System – Itransition Task 4 Submission

-This project is a full-stack web application for user management, developed as part of Task 4 submission for Itransition.
+This project is a full-stack web application for user management, developed as part of Task submission.

 ## 🌟 Features